Domain Adaptive Ensemble Learning: Introduction

 How can multiple source domains be exploited to help generalization?
-Many DG methods \cite{motiian2017unified,ghifary2017scatter,li2018mmdaae} aim to learn a domain-invariant feature representation or classifier across the source domains, in the hope that it would also be invariant to the domain shift brought by the target domain.
-However, there is an intrinsic flaw in this approach, that is, when the source domains become more diverse (useful for coping with large domain shift from the target domain), learning a domain-invariant model becomes more difficult.
+Many DG methods~\cite{motiian2017unified,ghifary2017scatter,li2018mmdaae} aim to learn a domain-invariant feature representation or classifier across the source domains, in the hope that it would also be invariant to domain shift brought by the target domain.
+However, there is an intrinsic flaw in this approach, that is, when the source domains become more diverse, learning a domain-invariant model becomes more difficult.
 This is because each domain now contains much domain-specific information.
-Simply removing the information may hurt model generalization because such information could potentially be useful for a target domain, especially when combined across different source domains.
-An example can be found in Fig.~\ref{fig:concept}a where the only thing in common of the five source domains for the airplane class seems to be shape.
-However, texture information is clearly useful for the target sketch domain.
-Existing multi-source UDA methods, on the other hand, attempt to align the data distribution of the target domain with each source domain individually~\cite{zhao2018adversarial,xu2018deep,iccv19DomainNet} or with a help of a hard \cite{li2018extracting} or soft \cite{hoffman2018algorithms} domain selector.
-Again, Fig.~\ref{fig:concept}a shows that aligning the target domain to each individual source domain of potentially drastically different distribution is not only difficult but could also be counterproductive.
+Simply removing the information may be detrimental to model generalization because such information could potentially be useful for a target domain, especially when combined across different source domains.
+An example can be found in Fig.~\ref{fig:concept}(a) where the only thing in common of the five source domains for the airplane class seems to be shape.
+However, texture information is also useful for object recognition in the target sketch domain, which we want to maintain in the learned classifier.
+Existing multi-source UDA methods, on the other hand, attempt to align the data distribution of the target domain with each source domain individually~\cite{zhao2018adversarial,xu2018deep,iccv19DomainNet} or by means of a hard~\cite{li2018extracting} or soft~\cite{hoffman2018algorithms} domain selector.
+Again, Fig.~\ref{fig:concept}(a) suggests that aligning the target domain to each individual source domain is not only difficult but could also be counterproductive due to drastic variations among source domains.